mjwconsult/uk.co.mjwconsult.recurmaster/README.md

 ## TODO
 #### Implement:
-1. Update slave recur description on creation (contribution_source)
+1. Sales Tax gets double-added on contribution when creating a new master (appears to work correctly on recur).

 #### Test:
 Some of this relies on the newly created test framework in org.civicrm.smartdebit